HegrJan/BlindGD77/docs/readme.txt

 I've only included symbols for which there are voice prompts since otherwise it would be impossible to identify the symbols.
 12. Added ability to edit a channel name on the GD77S.
 From the Keypad mode, enter the command e1hello to name channel 1 in the current zone hello. i.e. e  followed by channel number followed by name followed by long hold Orange button.
 13. Fixed a bug in VFO scan mode on radios with a keypad where frequency and scan range would be errantly announced each time the scan resumed.
+14. Reduced the volume of the DTMF tones while dialling because even though the mic is muted during the tones, if there was sufficient echo from the ambient environment, it could cause feedback between the tones when the mic is not muted, and problems with decoding at the receiver.

 17 December 2021
 1. Added new feature to manually or automatically announce the DMR ID or callsign of the station just heard (similar to how the Kenwood TH-D74A works).